Get FREE Updates Regarding New Articles to Your Email

 For those who aren’t getting enough sleep, John Fawkes, a contributor to the Huffington Post, shares that you can experience things like feeling unhappy, overeating, being generally less productive, storing more fat in the body, having their muscles break down, and more—all of which are bad for your health.

+In accordance with your bodily requirements, plan out your diet.
 Rather than eating something processed out of convenience, Dawn Rosenberg Mckay, a contributor to The Balance Careers, suggests that you find ways to eat real food that you’ve prepared beforehand, like a chicken salad or hard-boiled eggs.

 If you work a lot and are worried about the effects this is having on your health, consider using the tips mentioned above to help you address this.